Amanda Shires: Musical career

+On the strength of Carrying Lightning, Shires was named Artist of the Year 2011 by Texas Music magazine, appearing on the publication's Winter 2012 cover.
+Down Fell the Doves followed Carrying Lightning in August 2013, and My Piece of Land was released in September 2016.
+The latter proved to be Shires' breakthrough, gaining her a nomination from the Americana Music Association.

 Shires won the Emerging Artist of the Year Award at the 2017 Americana Music Honors & Awards.
-In 2017, she supported John Prine on his worldwide tour alongside Isbell for select dates.
-In 2018, Shires announced that she was working on a new album, To The Sunset due for release on August 3, 2018 which, like My Piece of Land, would be produced by Dave Cobb.
+That year, she supported John Prine on his worldwide tour alongside Isbell for select dates.
+Shires announced that she was working on a new album, To The Sunset, which was due for release in August 2018 and which, like My Piece of Land, would be produced by Dave Cobb.
 Isbell revealed on Twitter that Gillian Welch and David Rawlings will make a guest appearance.
 As a member of the 400 Unit, Shires won the Grammy Award for Best Americana Album for The Nashville Sound.
 Shires contributed to The Tree of Forgiveness, the 2018 album by John Prine.
 To The Sunset was released on August 3, 2018.

-In 2019, Shires formed the country group The Highwomen, along with Brandi Carlile, Natalie Hemby, and Maren Morris.
+After researching the lack of airplay women artists received on American country radio stations, which an academic paper found had dropped to less than twenty percent of songs played by 2018, Shires formed the country supergroup The Highwomen, along with Brandi Carlile, Natalie Hemby, and Maren Morris.
 "Redesigning Women" was the first single from their self-titled debut album released on September 6, 2019.
-Following her 2021 holiday album For Christmas, Shires released her seventh solo album Take It Like a Man on July 26, 2022.
+Following her 2021 holiday album For Christmas, Shires released her eighth solo album Take It Like a Man on July 26, 2022.

-Shires announced her eight album, Nobody's Girl on July 18, 2025 alongside the release of its lead single "A Way It Goes".
-It was recorded at Sound Emporium Studios, produced by Lawrence Rothman, and it set for release on September 26, 2025.
+Shires announced her ninth album, Nobody's Girl on July 18, 2025 alongside the release of its lead single "A Way It Goes".
+It was recorded at Sound Emporium Studios, produced by Lawrence Rothman, and released on September 26, 2025.

+In the summer of 2026, Shires opened the Sweet Judy Blue Eyes: Farewell Tour show at Tanglewood.
+Appearing along with Shires to sing for Judy Collins during her farewell performance at the venue were Madeleine Peyroux, Mary Chapin Carpenter and Rosanne Cash.

 Musical style

 David Menconi of the magazine Spin said that Shires "sings [...] like an earthbound Emmylou Harris", and her vocals have been likened to those of Dolly Parton.
+Reviewers have variously described a "catch" or "quaver", musically called vibrato, in Shire's voice that allows her to express vulnerability or apprehension, or as Jewly Hight writing for NPR explained, acts "as a subtle emotive tool or punctuation in her storytelling, (which) feels like an electrical charge shuddering through the live wire of her voice".
 The imagery in her songwriting has been compared to that of Tom Waits.
 Although her principal instrument is the fiddle, she also plays the ukulele.